erSubhashThapa/100daysofcode/r1-log.md

    More on why in [this stackoverflow thread](https://stackoverflow.com/questions/6223449/why-is-it-frowned-upon-to-modify-javascript-objects-prototypes).
 It has to do with namespaces.

-   I wanted to add a prototype to string, because I like the look of dot notation better than passing in string to a function ex: `myString.changeString()` vs `changeString(mystring)`.
+   I wanted to add a prototype to string, because sometimes I like the look of dot notation better than passing in a string to a function ex: `myString.changeString()` vs `changeString(mystring)`.
 But maybe if I make more classes in my code I can add a prototype to what I want.

    I'm wondering **why you would ever want to add a prototype to your own objects?** Since you can create those objects from the start and just add the method there, why not just do that?